 You know, I never really had a sweet tooth, until I added patissier to my skills base.
 Hahaha, doesn’t that make me sound special?
 LoL.

 The chance for me to do the training happened quite by default.
-I had decided to go back to school and train in Events Management, because who doesn’t I love to organise a party. 😉 Well, I stuck it out for five months, but it wasn’t for me.
+I decided to go back to school and train in Events Management, because who doesn’t love to organise a party. 😉 As well as my TAA (Training And Assessment for teaching), Well, I stuck Events Management out for five months, but it wasn’t for me.

 I felt my real love of food wasn’t being utilised, and most of the event information being taught was on a large, very large-scale.
 The sort of events that needed computerised booking systems, words like Telstra Dome and Olympic Games were being brandished about.
 Eeek!

-Pastry chef type baking wasn’t my forte; mostly you have to read and understand the science behind a recipe and follow it strictly.
+Pastry chef type baking wasn’t my forte, doing my chef training you do learn some patisserie techniques; mostly you have to read and understand the science behind a patisserie formula and follow it strictly.
 If you want the results to turn out like the picture that is. 😉 It taught me about ratios and processes, and now, I love it.

-I’ve come up with an easy one for your to follow at home.
+I’ve come up with an easy one for you to follow at home.

-To create amazing food, that’s in the main comfort food, these little goodies, usually, make people smile from ear to ear when they take their first bite.
+These little goodies, usually, make people smile from ear to ear when they take their first bite.
 This is one for the definite sweet tooth.
-If you know what I mean when I say tooth-achingly sweet, but very Ohh hmmm able.
+If you know what I mean, don’t you!
+Very Ohh hmmm able.

 - 125 g butter soft